 Information relating to the structure and content of the programme, the application processes for EU and non-EU students, entry requirements, fees and programme outcomes can all be found on the Graduate Admissions website: MSc Clinical Nutrition and Dietetics Programme Information

 Students who have graduated from the programme are eligible to apply to CORU to gain status as a registered dietitian in Ireland.
 Our graduates are currently employed in a wide-range of workplaces, some of which are listed below.

 - Acute Hospitals

 - Disability Services

-Cillian O’Shea, RD, 2018 MSc Clinical Nutrition and Dietetics Graduate
+Aisling Dunphy, RD, MSc in Clinical Nutrition and Dietetics Graduate

 "Over the course of my two years in UCD, I received the opportunity to meet and work with many dietitians in a diverse range of fields.
 As students, we learn a lot in the lecture hall, but our practical experience in the clinical setting is what provides the solid foundation and skill set for our future careers.
 Our time spent in the clinical setting allows us, not only to apply our clinical knowledge, but to develop key communication and interpersonal skills; competencies which require experience beyond the classroom.”

 Sarah Connellan (MSc in Clinical Nutrition and Dietetics Graduate)